 It was during this phase that organizations began hiring HR professionals exclusively to deal with various issues of employee performance management.

 The structure of performance management underwent a drastic and positive transformation in this phase.
-The entire process became more and more development driven and building a productive work culture at all the levels of organizational hierarchy.
+The entire process became more and more development driven and building a productive work culture at all the levels of the organizational hierarchy.

 During this phase, newer traits like team appraisals, communication, culture building, and conflict reduction were given utmost importance.
 360-degree feedback became the newest tool to get employee ratings from multiple sources.